Fraud Management

 The credit card number, card type, and expiration date occur frequently within a short duration — also known as account velocity.

 Tip: To receive an email when fraudulent transactions occur, subscribe to notifications.
-For more information, see Notifications.
+For more information, see Manage Notification Settings.

 Three Domain Secure (3DS or 3D Secure)